 To keep with the mixed streetscape of the village, Lapworth designers included both double-storey homes as well as bungalows in an elegant, traditional style that matched the surrounding houses, which are mainly spacious detached houses in this affluent village.
 The scheme architecture used brick, Tudor boarding, tile hanging and render to reflect the historical architecture of the village, with its connections to Shakespeare.

 Eventually, the involvement of the community and the council bore fruit in the Roundelay collection, which took a cue from its rural surroundings to build a top-notch residential development providing spacious houses for families and professionals wanting to live in the peace of Snitterfield, but be close to the action and amenities in Stratford, Leamington and Warwick.

-With the Roundelay Collection of houses, again in collaboration with Spitfire, Lapworth Architects proved their credentials as both period-style designers and green belt architects in the West Midlands.
+With the Roundelay Collection of houses, Lapworth Architects proved their credentials as both period-style designers and green belt architects in the West Midlands.
 The executive homes have proved popular thanks to their careful layout, generous proportions and traditional design – and provided a great return on the developer’s investment.